-The Group (and therefore EBS and the Issuer) faces competition across all of its markets from credit institutions.
+The Group (and therefore EBS and the Issuer) faces competition across all of its markets from other credit institutions.
 While the Group believes it is positioned to compete effectively with these competitors, there can be no assurance that existing or increased competition will not adversely affect the Group or its subsidiaries, including EBS and the Issuer, in one or more of the markets in which they operate.
 See Description of the Issuer - The Irish Competitive Landscape.

-The Issuer's risk management strategies and techniques may leave it exposed to unidentified or unanticipated risks order to minimise these risks, the Issuer has (in conjunction with the Group - see further Risk Management at the Issuer) implemented comprehensive risk management strategies, including the use of derivatives.
-Although the Issuer invests substantial time and effort in its risk management strategies and techniques, such risk management may nonetheless fail under some circumstances, particularly when confronted with risks that are not identified or anticipated.
+The Issuer's risk management strategies and techniques may leave it exposed to unidentified or unanticipated risks

+Like other banks, the Issuer faces risk in the conduct of its business, such as (1) credit risk, (2) liquidity risk (including funding risk), (3) operational risk, (4) regulatory compliance risk and (5) market risk (including non-trading interest rate risk).
+In order to minimise these risks, the Issuer has (in conjunction with the Group - see further Risk Management at the Issuer) implemented comprehensive risk management strategies, including the use of derivatives.
+Although the Issuer invests substantial time and effort in its risk management strategies and techniques, such risk management may nonetheless fail under some circumstances, particularly when confronted with risks that are not identified, anticipated or outside its control.
 Some of the Issuer's methods for managing risk are based upon observation of historical market behaviour.
 The Issuer applies statistical techniques to these observations to quantify its risk exposures.
 If circumstances arise that the Issuer did not identify or anticipate in developing its models, the Issuer's losses could be greater than the Issuer would expect.
 Furthermore, the Issuer's quantifications do not take all risks into account.
 If the Issuer's measures to assess and mitigate risk prove insufficient, the Issuer may experience material unexpected losses.